The Homunculus: Bridging Science and Mythology

 I, personally, have learned to be comfortable with the unknown.
 I certainly struggle with beliefs of some separate spiritual entity inhabiting my body and pulling the strings.
 Yet, I still grasp tightly to beliefs in freewill.
 I am the captain of this ship, not a little homunculus or a firing neuron.

-Michael Gazzaniga explains that “this is the homuncular problem we can’t seem to shake: The idea that a person, a little man, a spirit, someone is in charge.
-Even those of us who know all the data, who know that it has got to work some other way, we still have this overwhelming sense of being at the controls.”
-(2012).
+“This is the homunculus problem we can’t seem to shake: The idea that a person, a little man, a spirit, someone is in charge.
+Even those of us who know all the data, who know that it has got to work some other way, we still have this overwhelming sense of being at the controls” (Gazzaniga, 2011).

 Biology, Environments, and Epigenetics